doaakamel/CarND-Behavoiur-cloning/writeup.md

 every epoch for the first 3 epoch then in the next epochs the training set error decreses while the validation set increase that indicates that overfitting has occured.

-To combat the overfitting, I modified the model so that it trains only for 3 epochs
+To combat the overfitting, I have used more data and used Dropout layers

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track to improve the driving behavior in these cases, I increased the recovery data to make the car returns to road when it leaves the road.